"The ease of use and implementation were key to our decision to move ahead with FileHold."

 To view workflows associated with a schema

-- In the Web Client, go to Library Admin > Manage Schemas > Document Schemas and double-click on a schema name.
+- In the Web Client, go to Administration Panel > Library Configuration> Document Schemas > Schema Name.
 The workflows associated with the schema are listed in the Workflows Associated with the Schema area.

 - Alternatively, in FDA, go to Administration > Manage Schemas > Document Schemas > Schema Name > Workflow tab.